-In May/July 1878 the old Town Station house and its stables were pulled down as the Midland Railway was about to erect another station there – the third one since the formation of the Erewash Valley line.
+However the Midland would not stand aside easily !!
+In May 1878 notices appeared asking for tenders for the erection of a new passenger station and goods warehouse at Ilkeston.
+And in June/July 1878 the old Town Station house and its stables were pulled down as the Midland Railway was about to erect their third station since the formation of the Erewash Valley line.

 A ‘new, improved and enlarged’ Town Station was opened in July 1879, mainly for goods traffic with restricted service for passengers.
 This was to meet the challenge from the Great Northern Railway which had conveniently chosen to site its station on Heanor Road, behind the ‘extensive factory of Messrs Hewitt‘, ‘a field in the occupation of Mrs.Twells‘.
 At the same time a bridge, constructed from iron girders, was built across the line, connecting the northern end of North Street to Rutland Street.
 There was also talk that the Great Northern Company was interested in buying the Baptist Chapel in Queen Street in order to build a station on the site, connected to the main line by a branch line.
 “The carrying out of such a project would be a great convenience and saving to the whole south end and centre of the town”.
 (IP May 1879)